oreillyross/MyPortfolio/markdown/business.md

 Faktor_10 employs the latest machine learning models and best of breed technology stacks to help deliver bespoke solutions to common problems.

-The team at Faktor_10 will begin by meeting with your keystakeholders in the company and hold as many identification meetings as required to help understand the problem, but more importanlty to agree whether it can be solved using traditional heuristics or more advanced, and likely sustainable machine learning models.
+The team at Faktor_10 will begin by meeting with your key stakeholders in the company and hold as many identification meetings as required to help understand the problem, but more importanlty to agree whether it can be solved using traditional heuristics or more advanced, and likely sustainable machine learning models.

-Once a general framework of understanindg has formed, we will prepare a quotation for services with strict deadlines on deliverables.
+Once a general framework of understanding has formed, we will prepare a quotation for services with strict deadlines on deliverables.